Challenges and opportunities for open collaboration

 “Kevin Crowston is Distinguished Professor of Information Science and Associate Dean for Research at Syracuse University School of Information Studies.
 His research examines new ways of organizing made possible by the use of information technology.
 He approaches this issue in several ways: empirical studies of coordination-intensive processes in human organizations (especially virtual organization); theoretical characterizations of coordination problems and alternative methods for managing them; and design and empirical evaluation of systems to support people working together.”

-A debate between Taha Yasseri, and Aaron Halfaker & Stuart Geiger, Friday, August 23
+A discussion by Aaron Halfaker & Stuart Geiger, Friday, August 23

 Bios (from the web site hyper-linked)